 Read More: Upcoming War Movies

-Saoirse Ronan is one of the most promising, young actresses of this time.
-Kate Winslet is one of the most successful and polished actresses.
+Saoirse Ronan is one of the most promising, young actresses of our time.
+Kate Winslet is one of the most successful actresses ever.
 Ronan, at the beginning of her career, has already been nominated for three Academy Awards.
 Winslet has bagged six nominations and a win!
-So, when the talent of both these actresses comes together in a single screen, well, it will be a spectacle one just cannot miss.
+So, when the talents of both these actresses come together on a single screen, well, it will be a spectacle one just cannot miss.
 And it is happening!
 Winslet and Ronan are set to star in a love story that will focus on the life of Mary Anning.
-Anning was a British palaeontologist in the 1800s.
+Anning was a British paleontologist in the 1800s.
 She is known for some fossil findings that turned out to have a monumental impact on the way people chose to see things about Earth.
 Anning had served as a nursemaid for a wealthy woman with whom she developed a romantic relationship.

 Read More: Upcoming Black Movies